stringflow/pokemon-core/docs/execution.md

 Returns the flags that result in maximum performance for the loaded game without breaking overall emulation.
 ### gameboy_setbreakpoint
 `(GameBoy *gb, int address, BreakpointCallback callback) -> void`
-Sets a global breakpoint at the specified address.
+Sets a permanent breakpoint at the specified address.
 Once that address has been hit, the provided callback will be called.
 After that, the breakpoint will still be active and will be called again if the address is hit another time.
 For one time breakpoints, make sure to call [gameboy_removebreakpoint](#gameboy_removebreakpoint) to disable it.
 Please note that due to a current limitation, there can only be one global breakpoint at a given address.
 ### gameboy_removebreakpoint
 `(GameBoy *gb, int address) -> void`
-Removes the global breakpoint at the specified address.
+Removes the permanent breakpoint at the specified address.
 ### gameboy_setbreakpointsym
 `(GameBoy *gb, const char *label, BreakpointCallback callback) -> void`
 Sets a global breakpoint at the specified sym label.